-Using the EPSRI & CMSW (method 1), and land use export nutrient budgets (method 3), direct precipitation provides approximately 4% of the annual phosphorus load.
-Total surface flow (storm and base flows) represented 69-73% of phosphorus (stormwater inputs accounted 39-42% of the annual total phosphorus load).
-Waterfowl provide 12-13% of the phosphorus load.
-Internal recycling is estimated to provide 11-13% of phosphorus loading on an annual basis, but most of this loading occurs during summer.
-Direct precipitation and waterfowl combined to provide only relatively small portions of the total phosphorus load.
-Internal loading is also small as a portion of annual loading, but the seasonal nature of internal loading may necessitate some action relating to this source.
-To achieve the greatest positive impact, management must focus on stormwater flow contributions to Cedar Pond.
+Using the EPSRI & CMSW (method 1), and land use export nutrient budgets (method 3), direct precipitation provides approximately 3-4% of the annual phosphorus load.
+Total watershed load represented approximately 58-63% of the phosphorus load.
+Waterfowl provides 9-11% of the total phosphorus loading.
+Internal recycling is estimated to provide 24-28% of phosphorus loading on an annual basis, but most of this loading occurs during summer.
+Direct precipitation and waterfowl combined provide only relatively small portions of the total phosphorus load.
+Internal loading is a moderate portion of the load, but the seasonal nature of internal loading may necessitate some action relating to this source.
+To achieve the greatest positive impact, management must focus on stormwater flow contributions to Linsely Pond.

 Background conditions were estimated by modifying the land use export coefficient model.
-After the model was calibrated to reflect current conditions in the watershed of Cedar Pond, land use was changed to reflect pre-development background conditions (i.e. forested and wetland conditions) and the internal load was reduced by 50% (an estimate of more natural internal loading level).
-In addition, the overall watershed size was reduced because the quarry increased the current drainage area of Cedar Pond.
-Based on historic topographic maps, the drainage area of sub-basin C-1 (Figure 1) was reduced by 75% to represent pre-quarry conditions.
-Background phosphorus loading under these conditions was 32 kg/yr, (14 kg/yr from the watershed alone).
-Background in-lake phosphorus concentration predicted from empirical models was 26 ug/L. As such, a reduction of 58-72% reduction from the current total phosphorus load would be necessary to return the watershed to expected "background" loading conditions.
+After the model was calibrated to reflect current conditions in the watershed of Linsley Pond, land use was changed to reflect pre-development background conditions (i.e. forested and wetland conditions) and the internal load was reduced by 50% (an estimate of more natural internal loading level).
+In addition, the overall watershed size was reduced because the quarry increased the current drainage area of Linsley Pond.
+Based on historic topographic maps, the drainage area of Linsley Pond was reduced by 28% (75% reduction of one sub-basin of Cedar Pond) to represent the pre-quarry conditions.
+Background phosphorus loading under these conditions was 42 kg/yr, (17 kg/yr from the watershed alone).
+Background in-lake phosphorus concentration predicted from empirical models was 18 ug/L. A reduction of 56-62% from the current total phosphorus load would be necessary to return the watershed to expected "background" loading conditions.